Virtual-World-RE/NeoGF/README.md

 * afs_rebuild.csv - Edit this file according to the configuration used in afs_rebuild.conf for rebuilding the AFS.

 ### filename_resolver.csv
 When there is a FD with duplicated filenames, extracted files with duplicated names use "filename **(N)**.ext" with N:Integer.
 Pack doesn't change the FD filenames.
-This file is used to match unpacked_filenames to an index in the TOC/FD during pack keeping the original name.
+This file is used during pack to match unpacked_filenames to their index in the TOC/FD even if their are different from the original name.

 Each lines of this csv contains a couple of "index/unpacked_filename".
 If there is no FD in the AFS, files are named with their index, for instance: "00000000" for the first file.
 You can use the resolver to rename unpacked files using the TOC index like this: "0/my_new_filename.ext".
 Then during pack afstool.py will auto detect the unpacked_file and put it at the right index.